SolraBizna/slugger-stuff/README.md

 # Client Setup

-Clients need only Bash, rsync, and OpenSSH.
+Clients need only a POSIX shell, rsync, and OpenSSH.
 Any system capable of running these programs will work, including Macs, or Windows machines running Cygwin.

 Copy `slugger-client.sh` to the client.
 Slugger's configuration files can either be in `~/.slugger` or in `/etc/slugger`; I recommend the former when running `slugger-client.sh` as a regular user, and the latter when running as root.
 If both exist, only `~/.slugger` is used.